-Stage I Admission to doctoral student status The applicant must have completed the Specialist in Education degree (Ed.S.) or a Master of Arts degree plus 45 units in approved graduate coursework, with a high level of academic achievement.
-Other requirements include a satisfactory score on the Graduate Record Examination (Advanced in Education), evidence of ability to do scholarly research, and recommendation from those who can attest to the ability of the student to successfully participate in a doctoral program.
+Stage I Admission to doctoral student status The applicant must have completed the Specialist in Education degree (Ed.S.) or a Master of Arts degree plus 45 units in approved graduate course work, with a high level of academic achievement.
+Other requirements include a satisfactory score on the Graduate Record Examination (Advanced in Education), within the past five years, evidence of ability to do scholarly research, and recommendation from those who can attest to the ability of the student to successfully participate in a doctoral program.

-Included in this stage is the development of the Ed.D. program of studies and approval of the program by the Department of Curriculum and Instruction and the Graduate Committee.
+Included in this stage is the development of the Ed.D. degree program of study and approval of the program by the Department of Curriculum and Instruction.

-Stage II Candidacy Advancement to candidacy will be granted upon the satisfactory completion of all coursework, the passing of all qualifying examinations administered by the Department of Curriculum and Instruction, and the acceptance of the dissertation proposal.

-Stage III Degree completion The doctoral candidate will petition the Graduate Committee and the School of Education faculty for graduation upon the satisfactory completion of (1) an approved program, which includes 42 units of post-Ed.S. coursework (132 units postbaccalaureate); (2) the qualifying examinations; (3) the doctoral dissertation; and (4) the final oral examination.
+Stage II Candidacy Advancement to candidacy will be granted upon the satisfactory completion of all course work other than dissertation, the passing of all qualifying examinations administered by the Department of Curriculum and Instruction, and the acceptance of the dissertation proposal.
+Stage III Degree completion The doctoral candidate will petition the Graduate Committee and the School of Education faculty for graduation upon the satisfactory completion of (1) an approved program, which includes 42 units of post-Ed.S. course work (132 units postbaccalaureate); (2) the qualifying examinations; (3) the doctoral dissertation; and (4) the final oral examination.